theCyberLeech/Web-Scraper-Tools/README.md

 Usage: python3 NewNVDNistScraper.py

-NOTE: under construction due to updates made to the nvdlib library.
-(8/7/2023) \n
+<p>NOTE: under construction due to updates made to the nvdlib library.
+(8/7/2023)</p>

-NOTE: I have updated the script to align with the updates made to the nvdlib Python library.
+<p>NOTE: I have updated the script to align with the updates made to the nvdlib Python library.
       Results now are outputted to a text file that is formatted in a way that it can be uploaded to an Excel spreadsheet.
 The data is now workable and managable.
-(8/26/2023)
+(8/26/2023)</p>

 Screenshot of Menu: (Randomized ASCII font)